Keeping Safe on the Roads This Fourth of July

 When approaching an intersection, it is extremely important to be aware of other vehicles that are coming from cross streets.
 Take the time to look in all directions before going through the intersection and only pass through when it appears safe to do so.
 You should never assume that an oncoming vehicle will stop at the red light as many impaired drivers will have diminished judgment and may not follow all traffic signals.

 Been Injured in an Accident?
 Call a Lawyer

 If you do happen to become injured in an accident this Fourth of July, contact a lawyer as soon as possible.
 They can review the circumstances of your case and help you navigate the personal injury claims process.
 If you try to handle the insurance company yourself, you may not receive as much compensation as you’re entitled to.
 Insurance companies are known to use deceptive tactics to get drivers to say something that will reduce their claim.

-An experienced auto accident attorney will know how to handle the insurance company to maximize your compensation.
-They will help you gather any evidence you need to prove the extent of your injuries, and they will advocate for you in any settlement negotiations and even fight for your rights in court if necessary.
+As an experienced auto accident attorney I know how to handle insurance companies to maximize your compensation.
+We will help you gather any evidence you need to prove the extent of your injuries, and we will advocate for you in any settlement negotiations.
+We will even fight for your rights in court if it becomes necessary.